AlertUSF Emergency Notification System

 Throughout the year USF conducts various outreach projects to increase awareness among the faculty, staff and students.
 These projects include hurricane preparedness, active shooter prevention and preparedness, and other safety initiatives.
 These projects entail explaining the risk/ disaster and steps to take when faced with the situation in order to minimize damage.

-The USF System promotes students' psychological wellness and academic success by providing students high quality, culturally competent counseling, mental health education training and outreach in collaboration with the University community in an effort to create psychologically, cognitively, and emotionally well campuses.
+USF promotes students' psychological wellness and academic success by providing students high quality, culturally competent counseling, mental health education training and outreach in collaboration with the University community in an effort to create psychologically, cognitively, and emotionally well campuses.
 Contact the Student Affairs office for your campus for more information.